Compartmental-reaction diffusion framework for microscale dynamics of extracellular serotonin in brain tissue: Introduction

 \section{Introduction}

 Serotonin (5-hydroxytryptamine, 5-HT) is a major neurotransmitter in the central nervous systems of all vertebrates, from ancient fish lineages to mammals ~\cite{jacobs1992structure,awasthi_comprehensive_2021,moroz_neural_2021,Janusonis2025}.
 It is delivered to the entire brain by axons, thin and long structures that can extend from serotonergic cell bodies to any brain region.
 Within these regions, serotonergic axons typically travel in unique, random-walk-like trajectories~\cite{Janusonis2020,mays2023experimental} and can aggregate at extremely high densities~\cite{Linley2013,awasthi_comprehensive_2021,mays2023experimental} (Figure 1A).
 Because of these properties, serotonergic axons are often referred to as serotonergic fibers.
 Geometrically, they often resemble fibers in a cotton ball, where each fiber has an unpredictable, unique, and continuously changing orientation.
 Brain networks that allow topological, graph-like descriptions (“neuron A connects to neuron B”)~\cite{Lynn2019} are physically embedded in these serotonergic fiber meshworks.
 Both systems are axon-based, but the latter one cannot be described topologically, without a reference to the physical space.
+The time-scale of morphological fiber growth is much longer than that of serotonin signaling, and hence the fiber arrangement can be treated as being in quasi-equilibrium throughout this work.

 The fundamental role of serotonin signaling remains elusive, and serotonergic fibers have no analogs in current artificial neural networks (ANNs)~\cite{Lee2022b}.
 An early review has noted that ``although serotonin has been implicated in a vast array of physiological and behavioral processes in vertebrates, it appears to be essential for none of them''~\cite{jacobs1992structure}.
 However, recent research suggests that serotonin signaling fundamentally supports neuroplasticity~\cite{Lesch2012,Teissier2017}, which may explain its involvement in virtually all neuroprocesses.
 Furthermore, dysfunctional serotonin signaling has been associated with complex mental disorders such as depression, anxiety, obsessive-compulsive disorder, and post-traumatic stress disorder~\cite{pourhamzeh_roles_2022,Page2024,Faraone2025}; all of them have behavioral aspects that can be viewed as maladaptive persistence.
 In particular, selective serotonin-reuptake inhibitors (SSRIs), widely prescribed antidepressants, directly alter serotonergic signaling, likely enhancing neuroplasticity~\cite{Page2024}.